 - The determination regarding how much of a work may be used is made by evaluating all four of the fair use factors.

-- Purpose and character of the use - nonprofit educational uses, like research, teaching, and scholarship are generally favored under fair use analysis
+- Purpose and character of the use - nonprofit educational uses, such as research, teaching, and scholarship are generally favored under fair use analysis; the Library's e-reserves policy allows instructors to provide limited portions of copyrighted material to enrich their curriculums with a unique perspective or argument not found in the course materials purchased or licensed by students

 - Nature of the copyrighted work – using material from primarily factual works is more likely to be considered fair use than using material from highly creative works